codurance/spring-boot-extreme-startup/README.md

  * In Eclipse, just save the file and the server will update your answer
  * In IntelliJ IDEA, run `Build -> Make project` ( ⌘-F9 by default) to update

+You can test-drive your code with the `ControllerShould` class.

 ##Game##